atoma-network/atoma-infer/README.md

-max_model_len = 1024 # Maximum length of a model sequence can have to use for the vLLM scheduler delay_factor = 0.0 # Delay factor to use for the vLLM scheduler enable_chunked_prefill = false # Whether to use the chunked prefill feature for the vLLM scheduler block_size = 16 # Block size to use for the vLLM cache memory management
+max_model_len = 1024 # Maximum length of a model sequence can have to use for the vLLM scheduler delay_factor = 0.0 # Delay factor to use for the vLLM scheduler enable_chunked_prefill = false # Whether to use the chunked prefill feature for the vLLM scheduler

 [validation]
 best_of = 1 # Best of n value to use for the vLLM scheduler